ioBroker/ioBroker.javascript/docs/en/blockly.md

 </xml>
 ```

-You can find the arguments in the variables menu:
+You can find the arguments in the variables' menu:

 ![Create function from blocks with no return value](img/functions_function_6_en.png)